DavidB1999/dsnd-pipelines-project/README.md

 ### Installation

-Step by step explanation of how to get a dev environment running.
+Step by step explanation of how to get your own version of the project running.

 1. Clone the repo.